- ERP systems were introduced with great promises and fanfare, pushed by financially incentivized entities.

 Well, it certainly is not customers!

-Having been on many customer accounts there is never much excitement when discussing the company’s ERP system.
+Having been on many customer accounts, there is never much excitement when discussing the company’s ERP system.
 Mostly is it “just there” and is something to contend with, something in many cases to work around, rather than anything viewed as enabling the company.
-ERP systems were not supposed to need so many interfacing systems, but it turns out that the ERP system alone can’t do much more than the basic “blocking and tackling” needed by a company to account for inventory, post goods issue and manage the books.
-It is not that these are unimportant things, certainly, they are critical, but ERP systems have not demonstrated they are capable of much more than this.
+ERP systems were not supposed to need so many interfacing systems.
+Still, it turns out that the ERP system alone can’t do much more than the basic “blocking and tackling” required by a company to account for inventory, post goods issue and manage the books.
+It is not that these are unimportant things.
+Certainly, they are critical, but ERP systems have not demonstrated they are capable of much more than this.

 Getting Out of the ERP Trap